 tremor CLI tool.

-It’s important to make the PDK as easy to use as possible, and to avoid breaking already existing installations of Tremor.
+It’s important to make the plugin system as easy to use as possible, and to avoid breaking already existing installations of Tremor.
 For this, the default Tremor configuration should include the current libraries in the default dynamic library location.

-The PDK issue establishes the following components of Tremor as the main deliverables:
+The proposal establishes the following components of Tremor as the main deliverables:

-After defining its interfaces and implementing the PDK architecture, these features would be turned into plugins, which would allow them to be developed independently, and thus wouldn’t have to be in the main tremor-runtime repository.
-For simplicity, though, it might be best to keep them there — or at least group them up in less repositories — to avoid a large number of repos and thus a bigger maintenance cost.
+After defining its interfaces and implementing the architecture, these features would be turned into plugins, which would allow them to be developed independently, and thus wouldn’t have to be in the main tremor-runtime repository.
+For simplicity, though, it might be best to keep them there.
+Or at least group them up in less repositories to avoid having too many.
 Some components are quite simple and it might not be necessary to create a new repository for them, with a copy of the CI, README… But this is up to the core contributors of Tremor, after all.

-The PDK proposal also lists a few optional targets, which can be implemented if there’s remaining time after the main goals are fully finished:
+The requirements also list a few optional targets, which can be implemented if there’s remaining time after the main goals are fully finished:

-Add a PDK TCK ( test compatibility kit ) that asserts plugin invariants and provides testing mechanisms for plugin developers
+Add a TCK (test compatibility kit) that asserts plugin invariants and provides testing mechanisms for plugin developers.

-The most likely to be implemented of these is the fifth, as documentation is important for this new breaking feature and it looks like the easiest of them, or at least seemingly more flexible, considering there most likely won’t be that much extra time after the main goals, if any.
+The most likely to be implemented of these is the fifth, as documentation is important for this new breaking feature.
+It also looks like the easiest one, or at least seemingly more flexible, considering there most likely won’t be that much extra time after the main goals, if any.